theodoremoreland/TopWine/README.md

 # Technologies used:

-Python version `3.8` (`3.8.10` specifically) works for the current packages used in `requirements.txt`.
-Conversely, other versions such as Python `3.11` were tested and do not work thus will require an updated to the aforementioned packages to resolve version conflicts.
+Python version `3.8` (`3.8.10` specifically) was tested and works for the current packages used in `requirements.txt`.
+Conversely, other versions such as Python `3.11` were tested and do not work thus will require an update to the aforementioned packages to resolve version conflicts.

 - Data Wrangling (Python, Pandas, R)
 - Storage (SQLite)